pgpartman/pg_partman/README.md

     make NO_BGW=1 install

+### Package
+I do not personally maintain any OS packages for pg_partman, but several repository maintainers from the PostgreSQL Development Group (PGDG) have kindly been maintaining packages for the community.
+Please check the [PostgreSQL Downloads](https://www.postgresql.org/download/) page to see if your OS has a package available

+### Setup
 The background worker must be loaded on database start by adding the library to shared_preload_libraries in postgresql.conf

     shared_preload_libraries = 'pg_partman_bgw'     # (change requires restart)